 Likewise, if you have more than one child, you should know that difficulties experienced by parents of ADHD kids may also be experienced by siblings.
 And, siblings’ struggles may not be readily recognized or appreciated.
 The amount of attention devoted to addressing an ADHD child’s issues can breed intense resentment and jealousy among siblings.
 And, they may also be embarrassed or hurt by social issues that can follow an ADHD child.

 Strategies For Managing Sibling Relationships

-- Provide support and empathy; express acknowledgement of negative feelings and an understanding for what circumstances may have triggered them.
+- Provide support and empathy; express acknowledgment of negative feelings and an understanding of what circumstances may have triggered them.
 (If someone feels wronged because they were actually wronged, glossing over it won’t help.)

 - Provide some basic and age-appropriate information about ADHD.
 Try to help your child see how ADHD can explain some behaviors rather than an intentional desire to do the wrong thing. (i.e. some things aren’t actually personal even though they may look that way on the surface).
 Discuss what steps you are taking to help manage ADHD symptoms.

 - Identify a spot in the home where your child can go to catch a break from his ADHD sibling.

 - Avoid having an ADHD sibling negatively impair or eliminate your child’s social opportunities.